-The provider maintains an up-to-date list of all foster carers engaged with their service and updates Tusla as required.
-The provider has established and implemented effective monitoring arrangements for ensuring its work, contracted to provide foster care service, or part of the service, maintains compliance with all required legislation, regulation, and standards for foster care.
+The provider maintains an up-to-date list of all foster carers engaged with their service, including those providing foster care services through non-statutory agencies.
+The provider has established and implemented effective monitoring arrangements for ensuring that the work of any non-statutory agency, contracted to provide foster care service, or part of the service, maintains compliance with all required legislation, regulation, and standards for foster care.